High temperature antiferromagnetism in Yb based heavy fermion systems proximate to a Kondo insulator

+An important effect to understand the origin of the itinerant magnetism is the increase in the hybridization strength with the Mn substitution.
+The substitution decreases the volume of the unit cell \cite{supp}, and thus applies chemical pressure to the system.
+The valence change discussed above from the larger Yb$^{2+}$ to smaller Yb$^{3+}$ ions also causes a similar trend.
+Therefore, the bond lengths between Yb and B become shorter, and thus the hybridization strength should increase with the Mn substitution \cite{Goltsev2005,Flouquet2012}.
+Further evidence for the itinerant magnetism will be discussed below using the results obtained in the resistivity and PES measurements.

-at ambient pressure \cite{nevidomskyy2009layered,ramires2012beta}.
-These results suggest that the deformation in the local symmetry under pressure suppresses the Ising-like behavior and induces the 30 K transition under 8 GPa in $\beta$-YbAlB$_{4}$.
+Recent structure analysis using powder X-ray diffraction under high pressure on $\beta$-YbAlB$_{4}$ indicates that the B rings sandwiching Yb ion (Fig. \ref{fig:phaseDiagram} inset) lowers its symmetry from nearly 7 fold by application of pressure \cite{sakaguchi2016pressure}.
+One theoretical approach pointed out that this 7 fold symmetry stabilizes the Yb ground state to $|J_{z} = \pm 5/2>$.
+This orbital character is shown to imply an anisotropic hybridization as well as the Ising behavior of the magnetic moment along the $c$-axis at ambient pressure \cite{nevidomskyy2009layered,ramires2012beta}.
+These results suggest that the deformation of the local symmetry under pressure suppresses the Ising-like behavior and induces the 30 K transition under 8 GPa in $\beta$-YbAlB$_{4}$.

-On the other hand, this may be also the case in $\alpha$-YbAlB$_{4}$ and the magnetism induced by the Mn substitution.
-Nearly the same temperature dependence of the susceptibility has been seen for both phases \textcolor{black}{ of \textcolor{black}{ YbAlB$_{4}$ }at ambient pressure. }Thus, the crystal electric field (CEF) scheme must be nearly the same for both phases \cite{matsumoto2011anisotropic}.
-Indeed, the recent measurements \textcolor{black}{ of X-ray magnetic circular dichroism and angle resolved PES }indicates the ground state \textcolor{black}{ of $\alpha$-YbAlB$_{4}$ }has the \textcolor{black}{ $|J_{z} = \pm 5/2>$ }state \cite{doi:10.7566/JPSJ.84.114715,PhysRevB.97.045112}.
-On the other hand, the systematic change in the anisotropy in the susceptibility as indicated in Fig. 2(a) \textcolor{black}{ and its inset }demonstrates \textcolor{black}{ that }the CEF ground state \textcolor{black}{ changes with }the Mn substitution, \textcolor{black}{ while keeping the doublet as }the magnetic entropy at 40 K keeps the value around $Rln2$.
-Thus, most likely the ground doublet changes from \textcolor{black}{ $|J_{z} = \pm 5/2>$ }state due to the local symmetry deformation around the Yb-site owing to the Mn substitution, \textcolor{black}{ and this should play an important role in inducing the high temperature itinerant type of magnetism. }
+This may be also the case in $\alpha$-YbAlB$_{4}$ and the magnetism induced by the Mn substitution.
+Nearly the same temperature dependence of the susceptibility has been seen for both phases of YbAlB$_{4}$ at ambient pressure.
+Thus, the crystal electric field (CEF) scheme must be nearly the same for both phases \cite{matsumoto2011anisotropic}.
+Indeed, a recent measurement of X-ray magnetic circular dichroism indicates the ground state of $\alpha$-YbAlB$_{4}$ to be the $|J_{z} = \pm 5/2>$ state \cite{doi:10.7566/JPSJ.84.114715}.
+On the other hand, the systematic change in anisotropy of the susceptibility as visible in the inset of Fig. \ref{fig:characterization}(a) and in Fig. \ref{fig:characterization}(c) demonstrates that the CEF ground state changes with the Mn substitution, while keeping a doublet configuration as the magnetic entropy at 40 K remains around $R\ln2$.
+Thus, most likely the ground doublet departs from the $\left| J_{z} = \pm 5/2 \right \rangle$ state due to the local symmetry deformation around the Yb-site, itself induced by the Mn substitution.
+This change of ground-state plays an important role in the high temperature magnetism, as discussed below.